gitkraken/gitlens-docs/gitlens/gitlens-features.md

 ### Experimental Multi-diff Editor

 You can open changes in VS Code's new multi-diff editor.
-This requires VS Code 1.85 or later with the `multiDiffEditor.experimental.enabled` and `gitlens.experimental.openChangesInMultiDiffEditor` settings enabled.
+This requires VS Code 1.86 or later.

 #### Commands using Multi-diff